 - advertisements in trade and professional magazines

 For more information about the tendering process, use the contracts finder.
-Or if you have problems when bidding for public procurements in other European countries, you can download Public Procurement in Europe from the Europa website.
+Or if you have problems when bidding for public procurements in other European countries, you can find out more about Public Procurement in Europe.

 You might also want to consider outsourcing work to businesses in other EU countries.
 The basic principle of outsourcing is to contract business functions out to other companies if they can handle them more cost-effectively than you.